tomberget/github-actions-workshop/tasks/013-dependabot-automation.md

 Each PR requires manual review, waiting for CI to pass, and clicking merge.
 What should be a 2-minute task often stretches to 10-15 minutes when Alex gets distracted or forgets to check back after CI completes.

-"I love that Dependabot keeps us updated," Alex thinks, "but I'm spending more time managing dependency PRs than writing code.
+"I love that Dependabot keeps us updated," Alex thinks, "but I'm spending too much time managing dependency PRs.
 There has to be a way to safely auto-merge the low-risk updates."

 Alex wants to automatically merge Dependabot PRs that meet these criteria:
 - Only patch and minor version updates (no major versions)